MichielvdVelde/request-ms/README.md

 This module can for example be used for monitoring remote endpoint performance (as in API health checks).
 It aims to be a small and unobtrusive module with the greatest amount of flexibility.

 This module is currently in active development and may change from time to time.
-I will attampt to document all changes as best as I can for the sake of clarity.
+I will attempt to document all changes as best as I can for the sake of clarity.

 ## Install